hammzj/cypress-load-balancer/README.md

 This can be executed with `npx cypress-load-balancer`:

 ```
-$: npx cypress-load-balancer
+$: npx cypress-load-balancer --help
+cypress-load-balancer

+Performs load balancing against a set of runners and Cypress specs

+Commands:
+  cypress-load-balancer             Performs load balancing against a set of
+                                    runners and Cypress specs          [default]
+  cypress-load-balancer initialize  Initializes the load balancing map file and
+                                    directory.
+  cypress-load-balancer merge       Merges load balancing map files together
+                                    back to an original map.

 Options:
       --version                Show version number                     [boolean]
   -r, --runners                The count of executable runners to use
                                                              [number] [required]
-  -t, --testingType      The testing type to use for load balancing
+  -t, --testing-type           The testing type to use for load balancing
                                [string] [required] [choices: "e2e", "component"]
-  -F, --filePaths        An array of file paths relative to the current working
+  -F, --files                  An array of file paths relative to the current
-                         directory to use for load balancing.
-Overrides finding
+                               working directory to use for load balancing.
-                         Cypress specs by configuration file.
+                               Overrides finding Cypress specs by configuration
+                               file.
-                         If left empty, it will utilize a Cypress configuration
+                               If left empty, it will utilize a Cypress
-                         file to find test files to use for load balancing.
+                               configuration file to find test files to use for
+                               load balancing.
-                         The Cypress configuration file is implied to exist at
+                               The Cypress configuration file is implied to
-                         the base of the directory unless set by
+                               exist at the base of the directory unless set by
+                               "process.env.CYPRESS_CONFIG_FILE"
-                         "process.env.CYPRESS_CONFIG_FILE" [array] [default: []]
+                                                           [array] [default: []]
-      --getSpecsOptions  Options to pass to getSpecs (See "find-cypress-specs"
-                         package)                                       [string]
+      --format, --fm           Transforms the output of the runner jobs into
+                               various formats.
-  -s, --specPattern      Converts the output of the load balancer to be as an
+                               "--transform spec": Converts the output of the
+                               load balancer to be as an array of "--spec
-                         array of "--spec {file}" formats              [boolean]
+                               {file}" formats
+                               "--transform string": Spec files per runner are
+                               joined with a comma; example:
+                               "tests/spec.a.ts,tests/spec.b.ts"
+                               "--transform newline": Spec files per runner are
+                               joined with a newline; example:
+                                "tests/spec.a.ts
+                               tests/spec.b.ts"
+                                          [choices: "spec", "string", "newline"]
+      --set-gha-output, --gha  Sets the output to the GitHub Actions step output
+                               as "cypressLoadBalancerSpecs"           [boolean]
   -h, --help                   Show help                               [boolean]

 Examples:
   Load balancing for 6 runners against      cypressLoadBalancer -r 6 -t